West Palm Beach Record Sealing & Expungements Lawyer

 Let Me Help You Protect Your Future

-An experienced Palm Beach Gardens criminal defense lawyer can help you take steps to keep your past run-ins with the law as confidential as possible.
+An experienced West Palm Beach criminal defense lawyer can help you take steps to keep your past run-ins with the law as confidential as possible.
 Over the years, I have handled many expungements and record sealing matters.
 Come to my firm for honest advice and effective advocacy.
 To schedule a free initial consultation, contact me via my online form or by calling 561-533-1221.
-I can meet with you at my office in Palm Beach Gardens near I-95 and PGA Boulevard, or at my second location in West Palm Beach.
+I can meet with you at my office in West Palm Beach near I-95 and PGA Boulevard, or at my second location in West Palm Beach.
 I accept credit cards.